Inductive Representation Learning in Temporal Networks via Causal Anonymous Walks

 We systematically analyze the effect of hyperparameters used in \caw sampling schemes, including sampling number $M$, temporal decay coefficient $\alpha$ and walk length $m$.
 The experiments are conducted on UCI and Wikipedia datasets using \caws.
 When investigating each hyperparameter, we set the rest two to an optimal value found by grid search, and report the mean AUC performance on all inductive test links (\textit{i.e.} old vs. new, new vs. new) and their 95\% confidence intervals.

 The results are summarized in Fig.\ref{fig:CAW_sampling}.
 From (a), we observe that only a small number of sampled CAWs are needed to achieve a competitive performance.
 Meanwhile, the performance gain is saturated as the sampling number increases.
-We can obtain many insights by analyzing the temporal decay $\alpha$ in (b): $\alpha$ usually has an optimal interval, whose values and length also vary with different datasets to capture the different levels of temporal dynamics; a small $\alpha$ suggests an almost uniform sampling of interaction history, which hurts the performance; meanwhile, an overly large $\alpha$ would damage the model, since it makes the model only sample the most recent few interactions for computation and blind to the rest.
+We analyze the temporal decay $\alpha$ in (b): $\alpha$ usually has an optimal interval, whose values and length also vary with different datasets to capture the different levels of temporal dynamics; a small $\alpha$ suggests an almost uniform sampling of interaction history, which hurts the performance; an overly large $\alpha$ also damages the model, since it makes the model only sample the most recent few interactions for computation and blind to the rest.
 Based on our efficient sampling strategy (Sec.\ref{sec:disc}), we may combine the optimal $\alpha$ with the average link intensity $\tau$ (Tab.\ref{tab:dataset}), and concludes that CAW-N only needs to online record and sample from about a constant times about 5 ($\approx\frac{\tau}{\alpha}$) most recent links for each node.
-Finally, the plot (c) suggests that the performance may peak at a certain \caw length, while the exact value may vary with datasets.
-Longer CAWs indicate that the corresponding networks evolve according to more complicated laws that are encoded in higher-order network motifs. \hide{\pan{Longer CAWs indicate that the corresponding networks evolve according to more complicated laws that are encoded in higher-order motifs.}}
+Plot (c) suggests that the performance may peak at a certain \caw length, while the exact value may vary with datasets.
+Longer CAWs indicate that the corresponding networks evolve according to more complicated laws encoded in higher-order motifs. \hide{\pan{Longer CAWs indicate that the corresponding networks evolve according to more complicated laws encoded in higher-order motifs.}}